mxkz01/tempmon/pi/spl/README.txt

 Instructions, theory and the original code for getting the SPL meter working on the Raspberry Pi can be found here -> http://opensource.ebswift.com/RaspiMonitor/wensn/

-We have used the provided python scripts in the above link for logging the SPL measurements, but made improvements - hats off to this genius.
+We have used the provided python scripts in the above link for logging the SPL measurements and have made changes to log to our text file - hats off to the genius who reversed the SPL meter readings.

 ==============